 - the scheme has been registered in error or there’s a duplicate scheme

-- you did not get a reminder from HMRC.
+- you didn’t get a reminder from HMRC.

 You must also let HMRC know about any ERS scheme that has ceased, you’ll need to use the Gov.uk site to tell HMRC about the cessation of your ERS scheme, you’ll need the Government Gateway user ID and password you used when you first told HMRC about the scheme.